NataliaPuchkova/Bottlerocket/README.md

 ## Assumption

+###### Tools
+Goal: create application with the mimimum functionality enougth for the task 9no additional things)
+- No use additional framework/libs (except Apache Commons Lang for hashcode/equals building)
+- No use additional building tools (only javac and java)
+- No use EDI
+- No create tests - no in the requirements

+###### Requirement

 - Asset is an abstraction class which describe an characteristics and beheivor of assets
 - Videos has two extra types (expiration date and indicator represents either movie, full episode or clip indicator).
 - Video ads has one extra type (product description).